-TS/NR SAVES LIVES, DIMINISHES THE BREEDING CYCLE, AND BUILDS COMMUNITY.
+TNR SAVES LIVES, DIMINISHes THE BREEDING CYCLE AND BUILDs COMMUNITY.

 About Feral Cats

-Feral, or community cats, live outdoors in family groups, called colonies.
-They spend their lives in city parks, alleyways, rural areas, and urban neighborhoods.
+Feral, or community, cats live outdoors in family groups called colonies.
+They spend their lives in city parks, alleyways, rural areas and urban neighborhoods.
 They are part of the natural landscape.
-Despite what many people believe, community cats can live long, healthy, and happy lives outdoors, and their populations can be humanely maintained through Trap, Spay/Neuter, Return Programs.
+Despite what many people believe, community cats can live long, healthy, and happy lives outdoors, and their populations can be humanely maintained through TNR programs.
 Within colonies, feral cats breed quickly.
 A female can begin breeding at 4 months of age, and she can become pregnant while nursing a litter.
-It is estimated that in one year one female cat, all her kittens, and all their kittens can produce more than 12 cats; and in just 5 years this number can reach more than 10,000!
-To reduce the constant breeding cycle and reduce the number of feral and stray cats living outdoors or being euthanized in shelters, humane action must be taken!
+It is estimated that in one year, one female cat, all her kittens and all their kittens can produce more than 12 cats.
+And in just five years this number can reach more than 10,000.
+To reduce the constant breeding cycle and the number of feral and stray cats living outdoors or being euthanized in shelters, humane action must be taken.

-TS/NR is the only proven method for effectively reducing the free-roaming cat population.
-TS/NR is the most humane and effective approach to controlling feral or community cat colonies.
-Studies show that feral cats have the life expectancy of indoor cats with low rates of disease when they receive proper care.
-Through TS/NR programs, cats are spayed or neutered, vaccinated, ear-tipped (the universal symbol of castrated and vaccinated cats), and returned to their outdoor home.
-This stabilizes the colony by preventing constant breeding!
-The cats are healthier and have a lower risk of transferring disease; and their relationship with the community is mended because bad behavior brought on by breeding stresses is significantly reduced.
+Trap Neuter Return is the only proven method for effectively reducing the free-roaming cat population.
+TNR is the most humane and effective approach to controlling feral or community cat colonies.
+Studies show that feral cats have the life expectancy of indoor cats, with low rates of disease when they receive proper care.
+Through TNR programs, cats are spayed or neutered, vaccinated, ear-tipped (the universal symbol of neutered and vaccinated cats), and returned to their outdoor home.
+This stabilizes the colony by preventing constant breeding.
+The cats are healthier and have a lower risk of transferring disease.
+Their relationship with the community is mended because bad behavior brought on by breeding stresses is significantly reduced.

 A Targeted and Systematic approach

-If you are a feeder and are interested in having our team assist with TS/NR near you, please complete our online TS/NR feeder application so that our Good Felines team can better assist with your request!
+If you are a feeder and are interested in having our team assist with caring for a colony near you, please complete our online feeder application so that our Good Felines team can better assist with your request.
 We strive to provide our feeders with donations of food to feed colonies within the community.
 We rely on feeders to help feed, manage and track colonies, keeping them within their designated safe support system.